AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-requests.md

 * The [CRM ID](../../reference/ids-in-aam.md) is opted out of data collection;
 * The last device ID ([Audience Manager Unique User ID](../../reference/ids-in-aam.md)) linked to the [CRM ID](../../reference/ids-in-aam.md) is opted out of data collection.
 * Audience Manager will cease all data collection, segmentation or activation going forward for the CRM ID and the last device ID linked to the CRM ID;
+* Audience Manager unsegments the opted-out CRM ID and last device ID from all segments;
-* Audience Manager sends an unsegmentation request to the destination partner, so that the user gets disqualified from the currently qualified segments.
-Unsegmentation is supported for both real-time and batch destinations.
+* Destination partners receive the unsegment request for the CRM ID and last device ID.
+Unsegmentation works for both real-time and batch destinations.
 * No historical data is deleted.

 When Audience Manager receives a partner-level opt-out request, the JSON returned by the DCS contains the [error code 171](../../api/dcs-intro/dcs-api-reference/dcs-error-codes.md#opt-out-error-codes), with the message [!UICONTROL "Encountered opt out tag"], instead of the Audience Manager user ID.